Suitability Guidelines

 Whether the applicant will incur a surrender charge or early withdrawal fee

-Context on how the applicant will significantly benefit over the existing contract
+Context on how the applicant will significantly benefit from the existing contract

-Policy details including current interest rates, caps, participation rates, surrender charge periods, guarantee periods, initial bonus amounts, fees, limitations, riders, etc.
+Policy details include current interest rates, caps, participation rates, surrender charge periods, guarantee periods, initial bonus amounts, fees, limitations, riders, etc.

 Whether the applicant will lose a significant benefit by replacing the current annuity